tarikuzuma/ArchiType/README.txt

 Note: Main Menu might not respond when running Pythagorean Theorem Finder.
 Make sure to quit pytha.py first for the main menu to work again.

-Version 2.0 is the updated application with a GUI.
+Version 2.1 is the updated application with a GUI.

 ***This Version Includes:***
 *  Pythagorean Theorem Calculator
 *  Temperature Converter (F and C only)
 *  Height Converter
 *  Scientific Calculator
+*  Triangle Type Assessment and Area Checker
 *  A working GUI!!!
 *  Option to use a Command-line interface